 Green is calming but can be cold when used as a wall colour, especially in a south facing or dark room.
 Yellow or blue-based greens create differing effects.
 Blue-based greens are good as a cooling element in a hot north/west facing room.
 The fresher yellow-based greens are beneficial when used as an accent in soft orange or red rooms.
 This will add a balance to colours that are warming and stimulating.

-Blues on their own can also be cold and may make a child more susceptible to colic and colds.
-Blue is a good colour if a child is over-active and can be used as a wall colour with contrasting warm colours in drapes, mats or bed linen.
+Blues on their own can also be cold, but can be used as a wall colour with contrasting warm colours in drapes, mats or bed linen.
 Clear pastels to mid-tones of blue are less cold and more appealing.
 Very dark blues are not recommended for young children as their intensity relates to DARK and can cause nightmares.

 Comfort colours for very young children are pinks, peaches, pale almond beiges and lavenders as these equate to love and security.